 Many life activities get boiled down to a baseball analogy: three strikes and you are out.

-After you apply all the potential comparisons, you will have to stop at one crucial difference between the two games: in trading you never lose if you don’t swing.
+After you apply all the potential comparisons, you will have to stop at one crucial difference between the two games: in trading you never lose, if you don’t swing.

 Wealth preservation is the first rule of trading because without capital you can’t trade.
-Therefore, being very judicious with you trades, especially your first ones, is critical to preserve capital, minimize risk and build a buffer.
+Therefore, being very judicious with your trades, especially your first ones, is critical to preserve capital, minimize risk and build a buffer.